Recovery Strategies

 Whether you are active sports enthusiast, 'weekend warrior' or highly conditioned, accomplished, elite-level athlete, Steel City Direct Care looks forward to partnering with you to keep you healthy, well, 'balanced', in the game, and at your best!

-Christopher Conti, MD is the Owner and Founder of Steel City Direct Care, located in Wexford, PA.
+Christopher T. Conti, MD is the Founder and Owner of Steel City Direct Care, LLC, a Pittsburgh, PA-based medical practice specializing in the care of athletes and aviators.
 He is an emergency medicine physician with additional training in sports and concussion health.
-He is currently a Team Physician for the US Soccer Federation (USSF) Youth National Team player pools, Medical Advisor for the PA West Soccer Association of the US Youth Soccer Association, Medical Advisor of SportGait and the Medical Advisor for the Woodland Hills School District.
-Dr. Conti currently serves as the Director of Sports Health & Wellness for the BVB International Academy, Pittsburgh, and is also a Federal Aviation Administration (FAA)-designated Senior Aviation Medical Examiner (AME)
+He is currently a Team Physician for the US Soccer Federation (USSF), U14-U17 Youth National Team player pools, Medical Advisor for the PA West Soccer Association, a local affiliate of the United States Youth Soccer Association and the Medical Advisor for the Woodland Hills School District in suburban Pittsburgh, PA.
+Dr. Conti serves as Medical Advisory Board Member for SportGait and is also a Credentialed ImPACT Consultant (CIC) for sports concussion care.
+Dr. Conti is a designated Senior Aviation Medical Examiner (AME) for the Federal Aviation Administration (FAA)

 Disclaimer